refgenie/refgenomes.databio.org/scripts/seq_col_comparison/README.md

 Calculate stats for all samples in the PEP including, jaccard similarities for names, lengths, name_len_pairs, sequences.

-Future optimization: this project-level pipeline is currently inefficient and take several minutes for N>45

 ### Plotting statistics figures
 After running project pipeline and calculating statistics, you can plot figures.